ABOUT BCSTA MOTION DATABASE

 Overview

 Motions play a central role in the work of the Association.
-Motions, which are discussed and voted on by members of the Association at Provincial Council and Annual General Meetings, enable members to bring forward issues for collective discussion, decision-making and advocacy.
+Motions, which are discussed and voted on by members of the Association at Annual General Meetings, enable members to bring forward issues for collective discussion, decision-making and advocacy.
 In-depth instructions on how to properly complete a motion form can found in the BCSTA Motion Guide.
 Within the BCSTA Motion Guide you can also find the procedures around late motions, more information on emergent motions, and various other useful information for completing your motion accurately.

 AGM